 NCERT notes on important topics for the UPSC civil services exam.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
 This article talks about Biological Weathering.
+It is a topic that is covered under the general science/environment and ecology/geography segments of the UPSC exam.

 - Biological weathering only refers to weathering caused by plants, animals, fungi, and microorganisms such as bacteria.